hibbitts-design/hibbitts-design-org-learn/pages/06.grav-gantry5-particles/09.oer-schema/docs.md

 3. If a `particles` folder already exists within the `custom` folder open it, otherwise create it.
 4. Upload `oer_schema.html.twig` and `oer_schema.yaml` files into the `/custom/particles` folder.
 For example, if you are using the Hydrogen theme copy the two particle files into `/user/themes/g5_hydrogen/custom/particles`.

+#### Using the Atom
+1. Add the Atom to your theme's 'Atoms' area on the 'Page Settings' panel.

 #### Setting Your Site Body Tags

 1. Go to the `Page Settings` for your active Gantry theme.